Skip to main content

 Find out in advance about the parking regulations at your holiday destination.

-Spain subsidises the purchase of electric cars with up to €9,000.
-The amount of the subsidy depends on the model of vehicle purchased and whether an old internal combustion engine is being phased out.
-A 15% income tax deduction for buyers of electric cars is also under discussion.
+Spain subsidises the purchase of electric cars with up to €7,000.
+The amount of the bonus depends on the vehicle model purchased and whether an old combustion engine is taken out of circulation.
+However, the subsidy programme expired on 31 July 2024.

 Charging